 Grain Elevators

 If we see them converted into megachurches, we wouldn't be surprised as well.
-For anyone who has ever driven by a rural town, a grain elevator appears like a cathedral, rising above the Great Plains, imposing and majestic.
+For anyone who has ever driven by a rural town, grain elevators appear like cathedrals, rising above the Great Plains, imposing and majestic.

-And to hearing one recycled into a cultural center and public open space, we'd say that it's probably symptomatic of the current vogue in the industrial sublime.
-We would then wait for someone to fill the gutted, cavernous interior of a silo-turned-museum with another, though smaller, grain elevator as his commissioned art installation.
+Hearing that one has been recycled into a cultural center, we'd say that it's probably symptomatic of the current vogue in the industrial sublime.
+We would then wait for someone to fill the gutted, cavernous interior of a silo-turned-museum with another, though smaller, grain elevator as an art installation.

 Grain Elevators